Angelo8828/laravel-module-maker/README.md

 - Can be utilized for existing and on-going developments based on Laravel
 - Compatible with Laravel 5.5 and above

+## Installation

+1. In your Laravel project directory, type `composer require angelo8828/laravel-module-maker` to include and install the package.
+2. After the installation, type `php artisan make-module:install`

+## Usage
+To create a CRUD module, type `php artisan make:module <name of module>`

 *Code under development*